2015 Job Task Analysis

 CFP Board's Job Task Analysis (JTA) is the largest research project in the U.S. related to the body of knowledge for financial planning.
 The research reveals insights into the tasks currently being performed by CFP® professionals and the knowledge requirements needed to fulfill and serve the interests of clients, and its results are used to verify and update the content of CFP Board’s examination and education requirements.

 Conducted every 5 years, in partnership with a major testing firm, the JTA research of the practice of financial planning incorporates a multi-method approach that involves a number of subject-matter experts, an analysis of emerging trends in the profession, and a large-scale survey of practicing CFP® professionals and educators from CFP Board-Registered Programs.

 2015 Job Task Analysis

-Our most recent results, the 2015 Job Task Analysis, include updated lists of Principal Knowledge Topics and Financial Planning Job Task Domains.
-The 2015 Principal Knowledge Topics are the basis of CFP Board’s CFP® Certification Examination blueprint, serve as the curricular framework for CFP Board’s education requirement, and represent the topics CFP Board will accept for continuing education credit.
+The 2015 Job Task Analysis results included an updated list of Principal Knowledge Topics and Financial Planning Job Task Domains.
+The Principal Knowledge Topics are the basis of CFP Board’s CFP® Certification Examination blueprint, serve as the curricular framework for CFP Board’s education requirement, and represent the topics CFP Board will accept for continuing education credit.